The bridge between

 investment banking and

-The MathFinance Conference provides an excellent environment for learning about recent developments and networking with leading experts from both industry and academiaMartin Simon
+The MathFinance conference provides an excellent environment to learn about recent developments and networking with leading experts from both industry and academiaMartin Simon

 We would like to thank our sponsors:

 Professor of Applied Mathematics